p95max/MyPortfolioSPA/README.md

 ## Features

-- Projects/skills **content management** via Django Admin Panel;
+- Projects and skills **content management** via the Django Admin Panel.
+- Full CRUD support for portfolio projects, including **inline screenshot management**.
-- **Fast PDF Preview:** The application provides instant in-browser PDF previews using PDF.js.
-The first page is rendered directly on the frontend without opening external tabs, ensuring quick loading and a smooth user experience for CVs, documents, or reports.
+- **Fast PDF Preview:** instant in-browser PDF previews powered by PDF.js.
+  The first page is rendered directly on the frontend without opening external tabs, ensuring fast load times and a smooth user experience for CVs, documents, and reports.
-- **Interactive Helper Widget:** The portfolio includes a lightweight, browser-only helper widget that provides quick guidance, preconfigured answers, and basic navigation support.
-It works without any backend or external APIs, but can be extended with AI capabilities if needed.
+- **Interactive Helper Widget:** a lightweight, browser-only helper widget that provides quick guidance, preconfigured answers, and basic navigation support.
+  It works without any backend or external APIs, but can be extended with AI capabilities if required.
-- **Contact form with:**
+- **Contact form** with:
-  - **CAPTCHA** validation (server-side token verify)
+  - **CAPTCHA** validation (server-side token verification)
   - **Anti-spam safeguards** (rate limits per IP/email, minimal payload checks, optional honeypot)
-  - **Email notifications** to a configurable list
+  - **Email notifications** sent to a configurable list of recipients
-- The mobile version of the website has also been optimized.
+- The **mobile version** of the website is fully optimized for smaller screens and touch interaction.

 ## Architecture